As an Employer, How Does the Program Work?

 In order to participate in the NPGA Registered Apprenticeship Program, a company must:

 - Ensure adequate and safe equipment and facilities for training and supervision

 - Arrange for periodic evaluation of an apprentice’s progress in skills and technical knowledge

 - Pay progressively higher wages as skills and technical knowledge increase

 - Complete and submit all necessary forms to NPGA, the U.S. Department of Labor, and the apprentice, as required

-An applicant can receive credit for various competencies required in an apprenticeship, depending on their experience.
-Prior knowledge can be earned through:
+Yes!
+An applicant can receive credit for prior learning or experience for the various competencies required for a given apprenticeship, which can be earned through:

 - Related instruction through a previous employment, community college, and vocational school.